wilvk/sample-deploy-pipeline/building-the-pipeline.md

 # Building the pipeline

-From the side menu select 'New item'
+From the side menu select `New item`.

 ![](images/8.png)

-Enter the name 'sample-flask-app' for the project, select 'Feestyle project' and click 'OK'
+Enter the name `sample-flask-app` for the project, select `Feestyle project` and click `OK`.

 ![](images/9.png)

-Under the heading 'Source Code Management', select the 'Git' radio button.
+Under the heading `Source Code Management`, select the `Git` radio button.

 Enter the URL of your fork of the `sample-flask-app` repository. e.g. `https://github.com/wilvk/sample-flask-app`